poroping/terraform-provider-fortios/docs/data-sources/firewall_vip6.md

 * `http_cookie_domain_from_host` - Enable/disable use of HTTP cookie domain from host field in HTTP.
 * `http_cookie_generation` - Generation of HTTP cookie to be accepted.
 Changing invalidates all existing cookies.
 * `http_cookie_path` - Limit HTTP cookie persistence to the specified path.
-* `http_cookie_share` - Control sharing of cookies across virtual servers. same-ip means a cookie from one virtual server can be used by another.
+* `http_cookie_share` - Control sharing of cookies across virtual servers.
+Use of same-ip means a cookie from one virtual server can be used by another.
 Disable stops cookie sharing.
 * `http_ip_header` - For HTTP multiplexing, enable to add the original client IP address in the XForwarded-For HTTP header.
 * `http_ip_header_name` - For HTTP multiplexing, enter a custom HTTPS header name.
 The original client IP address is added to this header.
 If empty, X-Forwarded-For is used.
 * `http_multiplex` - Enable/disable HTTP multiplexing.
-* `http_redirect` - Enable/disable redirection of HTTP to HTTPS
+* `http_redirect` - Enable/disable redirection of HTTP to HTTPS.
 * `https_cookie_secure` - Enable/disable verification that inserted HTTPS cookies are secure.
 * `id` - Custom defined ID.
-* `ipv4_mappedip` - Start-mapped-IPv4-address [-end mapped-IPv4-address].
+* `ipv4_mappedip` - Range of mapped IP addresses.
+Specify the start IP address followed by a space and the end IP address.
 * `ipv4_mappedport` - IPv4 port number range on the destination network to which the external port number range is mapped.
 * `ldb_method` - Method used to distribute sessions to real servers.
 * `mappedip` - Mapped IPv6 address range in the format startIP-endIP.